In the second of this series celebrating legends of the lab coat, we turn our attention to Rosalind Franklin.

 Simply put, the discovery of the structure of DNA in 1953 changed the world, one of those truly rare lab coat discoveries.
 Understanding the shape of that molecule—which contains instructions for life in organisms of all types—has completely revolutionized the way we understand gene-related disorders, inheritance of traits, genetic mutations, and the evolution of species.

 Sadly, Franklin was not long for the world.
 During a trip to the US in 1956, she first noticed that she was having difficulty fitting into her clothes due to an unusually bloated stomach.
 Upon her return to London, she was diagnosed with ovarian cancer, resulting in mutations in the DNA of her own cells.
 True to form, she did not let her illness interfere with her work and continued to work steadily in her white lab coat, publishing half a dozen or more scientific papers in the next two years.
 She died in April of 1958 at the tender age of 37.

 When the Nobel Prize for Chemistry was awarded to Watson and Crick in 1962, Franklin was not endowed posthumously.
 Neither her part in that award nor her scientific excellence was recognized at that period.

-Although she may have missed out on a Nobel Prize, she is remembered in many ways.
+Although she may have missed out on a Nobel Prize, she is remembered in many ways for her work in a lab coat.
 Her name graces awards, science institutes, and even an entire university in Chicago.
 And in 2022, her legacy will extend into space as the planned robotic rover named Rosalind Franklin sets off to explore Mars.

 Today, numerous books and articles still fight her quarters for and accuse the scientific establishment of not giving Rosalind Franklin the recognition she deserved for her role in discovering the structure of DNA.
 She is often cited as an example of sexism and discrimination against women in science.